Omni-rs/omni-box/README.md

 OmniBox contains a set of utilities and encapsulates multiple test environments into a unified framework that makes developing chain abstracted applications easier than ever.

+If you want to see OmniBox in action, you can go directly into the [examples] repository.

 [![Join our Telegram chat for support and community discussions.][telegram-badge]][telegram-url]

 [telegram-badge]: https://img.shields.io/endpoint?color=neon&style=for-the-badge&url=https://tg.sumanjay.workers.dev/chain_abstraction